 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

 The River Falls Public Library owns 5 “birding backpacks” that contain a pair of binoculars, a field guide appropriate to children, and a checklist.
-In 2017,there were 46 check-outs of backpacks from the library.
+In 2018, there were 41 check-outs of backpacks from the library.

 Energy & Sustainability